A Short Story

 “Where’s your car?”
 John asked him, puzzled.

 “Oh, it’s around back.
-But before we set the race up, I need to look at your car’s specs.”
+But before we set the race up, I need to do a few things.”
 Lenny told him.
 He brought out a small computer and an OBD connector.
 “This will read the specs directly from your car’s ECU.”

-John stepped aside and let Lenny do his thing.
+John stepped aside and let Lenny do his thing, watching as he connected the old tuner to his car.
 “All good.”
 Lenny reported.
-“Limiter is off for this race.”
+“I also took your limiter off for this race.”

 “Really?
 A no-limiter computer race?”
 Nobody had ever done that at the show.
 The announcer was already talking up the upcoming challenge between Monique, Suzie, and a newcomer who was an Indigenous American Muslim transsexual.
 It was expected to be a close race between them all.
 John didn’t care in the slightest.